aws-solutions/media-insights-on-aws/IMPLEMENTATION_GUIDE.md

 Triggers the execution of a workflow.
 Also triggers create, update and delete workflows and operators.
 Monitors the status of workflows.

 ## Control plane
 Executes the AWS Step Functions state machine for the workflow against the provided input.
 Workflow state machines are generated from MIE operators.
-As operators within the state machine are executed, the interact with the MIE data plane to store and retrieve derived asset and metadata generated from the workflow.
+As operators within the state machine are executed, they interact with the MIE data plane to store and retrieve media objects and data files.

 ## Operators
 Generated state machines that perform media analysis or transformation operation.